Yogeshwaran-Projects/Face-Detection-Js/README.md

 # Face Detection JavaScript Project

 This project demonstrates real-time face detection using JavaScript and the face-api.js library.
-It runs entirely on the client side, allowing users to position their face within a frame and performing various checks to detect suspicious behavior during an exam scenario.
+It runs entirely on the client side, allowing users to position their face within a frame and performing various checks to detect suspicious behavior during an exam scenario.To Prevent the Cheating

 ## Features